 We now consider Boxed Ambients.
 The solutions for MA and PAC depend on open to pass capabilities around.
 In the case of BA where the open capability is missing by design choice, one might wonder whether leader election is possible in rings.
 However, perhaps surprisingly, it turns out that the parent-child communication of BA enables the construction of symmetric rings forming electoral systems.

-Theorem 4.6 For any $k \ge 1$ , there is a symmetric ring of size k which is an electoral system in public BA.
+Theorem 4.7 For any $k \ge 1$, there is a symmetric ring of size k which is an electoral system in public BA.

-Proof.
-We define a symmetric ring $P_0 | \cdots | P{k-1}$ which is an electoral system.
+PROOF.
+We define a symmetric ring $P_0 \mid \cdots \mid P{k-1}$ which is an electoral system.
 As in the proof of Theorem 4.3, we follow Palamidessi's method of first distributing names round the ring to create a complete graph and then running the election on it.
-Palamidessi shows how to distribute the names in choice-free synchronous $\pi$ -calculus [14, Proposition 5.1].
-Suppose that process $P_i$ has a channel $n_i$ initially known only to itself, and can send messages to $P{i-1}$ along channel $x_i$ .
-Then the names $n_i$ are passed around the ring so that all processes share them and can use them in the election phase.
-Here is what $P_i$ looks like for k = 4, from which the pattern for general k should be clear:
+Palamidessi shows how to distribute the names in the (choice-free) asynchronous π -calculus [15, Proposition 5.1].
+Her argument is only stated for k=4, but it generalises to arbitrary k.
+We shall give a variant of her construction, using the public choice-free synchronous π -calculus.
+Suppose that process P_i has a channel n_i initially known only to itself, and can send messages to P{i-1} along channel x_i .
+Then the names n_i are passed around the ring so that all processes share them and can use them in the election phase.
+As Palamidessi points out, we have to be careful that for each P_i the outputs occur in the same order as the inputs, so that names do not get confused.
+We therefore allocate to each P_i a "synchroniser" name p_i which ensures that each successive output is completed before the next one is enabled.
+We elide the dummy names passed along p_i .